November 18, 2017.

 The wood used was mainly birch and the stain was Maxwell House instant coffee (Original Roast)

-Making furniture with off-centre concave bottoms to suit the crown of the deck is not my forté but I tried...
+Making furniture with off-centre concave bottoms to suit the crown of a deck is not my forté but I tried...

 The little book stand/end table was designed to go flat against the side of the chart table and against the end of the bench seat, hence the rails on the front and right side only.
 In the end, the thickness of the walls increased above expectations and the little table no longer fits the space.
 Its real purpose was to hide the hole where the electrical conduits come up from below carrying 12 conductors for lighting circuits.
 The hole cannot be seen with the roof on, so I have lost interest in filling it in at the moment.
 I’ll see how I feel about that when the wiring is done.